A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Creatures:**
     - 1x [Giant Anaconda](https://2e.aonprd.com/Monsters.aspx?ID=382)
   - **Encounter Notes:**
-    - For saving the children award an additional 10xp, and gain the gratitude of their parents - which improves the attitude of everyone in Turtleback Ferry towards them for any social interation checks
+    - For saving the children award an additional 10xp, and gain the gratitude of their parents - which improves the attitude of everyone in Turtleback Ferry towards them for any social interaction checks

 ### Black Magga Rises (XP 80, beyond extreme temporary threat)